MatteoGuadrini/vmam/README.md

 ## What's vmam?

-**vmam** is a Free and Open Source command line tool written in python, which manages, manually or automatically, access to the network based on the configurations of its network equipment through LDAP server (Active Directory, FreeIPA, etc.) and
+**vmam** is a Free and Open Source command line tool and python module, which manages, manually or automatically, access to the network based on the configurations of its network equipment through LDAP server (Active Directory, FreeIPA, etc.) and
 RADIUS server (Microsoft Radius or Free Radius) see [IEEE 802.1X](https://en.wikipedia.org/wiki/IEEE_802.1X), based on [RFC 3580](https://tools.ietf.org/html/rfc3580), [RFC 4014](https://tools.ietf.org/html/rfc4014),